Bach and Zelenka

 Zelenka's Requiem in D

-For our May season in 2020 we will present two works that are linked to provide you with an aural feast.
+When conditions allow we will present two works that are linked, to provide you with an aural feast.
 J.S.
 Bach's Trauerode - Lass Fürstin (BWV 198) and Jan Dismas Zelenka's Requiem in D (ZWV 46) will offer a rare treat for Queenslanders.
 There is no record of Zelenka's Requiem having been performed in Brisbane.

 This will create a beautiful pairing of instrumental highlights, including the chalemeau (early clarinet) solos in the Zelenka and the use of gambas and lutes in the Bach.
 Beautiful solo voice movements interspersed with Bach's demand yet again for skilful singing by choristers.